-In this article, we look at the cheapest car to insure in the UK and the best way to buy car insurance.
+In this article, we look at the cheapest car to insure in the UK and share tips on how to save money on your car insurance premium.

 What are the different types of car insurance?